Virginia

 If an applicant is denied a registration, license or certificate because of the information appearing in his criminal history record, the regulatory board or department shall notify the applicant that information obtained from the Central Criminal Records Exchange contributed to such denial.
 The information shall not be disseminated except as provided for in this section.

-§ 54.1-204(C).
+§ 54.1-204(C)

 completes an individualized assessment of the individual’s criminal record and current circumstances and determines that the criminal conviction directly relates to the occupation or profession [for which the license is sought].

 However, both bills failed to be reenacted in the 2023 session.
 See SB 1227.
+As a result, the language in § 54.1-204 as last amended in 2009, and described above, remains the law.

 2. Because it was not properly raised, the Farnsworth court declined to consider whether the Full Faith and Credit clause precluded conviction after an out-of-state restoration of rights.